-- 5. Project Description, not to exceed ten (10) single-spaced pages, which must include the following: - Research plan, articulated to a level of detail suitable to an NSF grant proposal; - Description of how broadening participation for under-represented groups in ocean sciences in the United States would be advanced; - Justification for the choice of the host organization(s) and sponsoring scientist(s) that relates the proposed fellowship work to their current research efforts and describes available expertise, facilities and resources; - · Statement about the array of expected broader impacts; and - Description of the candidate's long-term career goals and the role of this postdoctoral experience in achieving them.
+5. Project Description, not to exceed 10 single-spaced pages, which must include the following:

+- Research plan, articulated to a level of detail suitable to an NSF grant proposal; - Description of specific plans for broadening participation of under-represented groups in ocean sciences in the United States.
+(For applicants proposing extended periods in foreign countries, note that the broadening participation goal specifies "in the United States."
+Please explicitly address this.) - Justification for the choice of the host organization(s) and sponsoring scientist(s) that relates the proposed fellowship work to available expertise, facilities and resources; - Statement about the array of expected broader impacts; and - Description of the candidate's long-term career goals and the role of this postdoctoral experience in achieving them.